Azure/reliable-web-app-pattern-dotnet/.azdo/README.md

 7. Click the `Run` button to start your first pipeline

-> Note: Because the pipeline does not configure your Azure AD resources you must configure the Azure AD App Registrations and place those values into Key Vault and App Configuration Service before the application will run successfully.
+> Note: Because the pipeline does not configure your Microsoft Entra ID resources you must configure the Microsoft Entra ID App Registrations and place those values into Key Vault and App Configuration Service before the application will run successfully.
 We provide the `createAppRegistration.sh` script to do this one-time setup.